 This species is primarily aquatic, but strays from water to lay eggs, to disperse to new water bodies, to overwinter and to aestivate during periods of drought.
 They nest in grasslands and open woodland around ponds.

 Northwestern pond turtles are omnivorous, eating aquatic animals, including insects and amphibians, as well as aquatic plants.

 These turtles are active as soon as water temperatures are warm enough and basking is possible, usually in late March or early April.
 Adult activity continues until late September or October depending on weather conditions and location.
 A telemetry study of juvenile turtles found that some turtles were still active in December at a site in the Columbia River Gorge

 Historical declines of this species resulted from commercial exploitation for food, alteration and loss of habitat, and introduced predators such as bullfrogs and large-mouth bass.

-By 1990, the western pond turtle population in Washington had declined to an estimated 150 animals remaining in the wild at only two sites in the Columbia River Gorge.
+By 1990, the northwestern pond turtle population in Washington had declined to an estimated 150 animals remaining in the wild at only two sites in the Columbia River Gorge.
 Because of recovery efforts, currently six populations occur in Washington with approximately 800 turtles.
 Two sites are in South Puget Sound and four occur in the Columbia River Gorge.